kubernetes/website/content/en/blog/_posts/2020-04-22-Supporting-the-Evolving-Ingress-Specification-in-Kubernetes-1.18.md

 The new `pathType` field allows you to specify how Ingress paths should match.
 The field supports three types: `ImplementationSpecific` (default), `exact`, and `prefix`.
 Explicitly defining the expected behavior of path matching will allow every ingress-controller to support a user’s needs and will increase portability between ingress-controller implementation solutions.

 The `IngressClass` resource specifies how Ingresses should be implemented by controllers.
-This was added to formalize the commonly used but never formalized `kubernetes.io/ingress.class` annotation and allow for implementation-specific extensions and configuration.
+This was added to formalize the commonly used but never standardized `kubernetes.io/ingress.class` annotation and allow for implementation-specific extensions and configuration.

 You can read more about these changes, as well as the support for wildcards in hostnames in more detail in [a previous blog post](https://kubernetes.io/blog/2020/04/02/improvements-to-the-ingress-api-in-kubernetes-1.18/).